golanlevin/DrawingWithMachines/syllabus/room_policies.md

 * **Do not move, borrow, or touch setups, materials, or artwork belonging to the Stop Frame Animation course.**
 * If their materials are accidentally in your way, ask a faculty member before moving them.
-* Leave the room clean and ready for the next class: wipe surfaces, throw away trash, and don’t leave half-finished projects out unless they’re clearly labeled.
+* **Please clean up after yourself!** Our classroom needs to be in a usable condition for others.
+Leave the room clean and ready for the next class: wipe surfaces, throw away trash, and don’t leave half-finished projects out unless they’re clearly labeled.

 ### 👥 Guests and Room Security